One thing I love about living in Newcastle is that it is easy to leave…

 Outside Segedunum Roman Fort

 It is also the start of Hadrian’s Wall Path, a national walking trail which follows the path of the wall.
-You can get your walking passport inside Segedunum.
+You can get your Hadrian’s Wall walking passport inside Segedunum and collect one of seven stamps along the trail.

 Inside Segedunum Roman Fort

-The ground floor of Segedunum Roman Fort contains a gift shop and entrance into the museum and viewing gallery.
+The entrance to the museum and viewing gallery leads off from the gift shop.
 We opted to start at the top and took the lift up to the viewing gallery.
 I recommend getting the lift up and walking down unless you want to walk up ten flights of stairs.

-From the top you get amazing views across the remains of the fort.
-On the other side you can see Swan Hunters ship yard and Tyne.
-In front of the windows a video plays showing the changes in the fort over the years.
+From the top, you get amazing panoramic views across the remains of the fort, the River Tyne and the bustling modern town of Wallsend.
+In front of the windows, a video plays showing the changes in the fort over the years.
 You can easily stand looking at the view for ages.

 Exhibitions at Segedunum

-The ground floor is home to the Roman Gallery which bring the fort to life.
-It focuses on Segedunum’s place in the Roman empire and on Hadrian’s wall frontier.
-It gives an insight into Roman life with recreations of the Headquarters building, the commanding officers house and the calvary barracks.
+The ground floor is home to the Roman Gallery which brings the fort to life.
+It focuses on Segedunum’s place in the Roman empire and Hadrian’s wall frontier.
+It gives an insight into Roman life with recreations of the Headquarters building, the commanding officers’ house and the calvary barracks.
+This is a permanent exhibition.

 Outside you can wander around the excavated fort.
+While time has taken its toll, the carefully preserved foundations and reconstructed areas paint a vivid picture of the fort’s former glory.
 You can see the outlines of the walls of all the buildings.
 Most Roman forts are similar to this but Segedunum is the only place in the Western Roman Empire where you can see the whole fort laid out.

 Read more: Housesteads Roman Fort